 How to make infused lavender honey syrup

 You need 3 ingredients; honey, water and dried lavender.
-You can use fresh lavender too, but then you would need to use 3 tbsp instead.
+You can use fresh lavender too, but then you would need to use 3 tablespoon instead.
 When using fresh flowers, usually you have to triple the amount.
 Simply add the ingredients to a small saucepan and heat it up until the honey dissolves.

 Take it off the heat and let it infuse for as long as you want, but at least a couple of hours.
 I found that 30 hours is my perfect spot.
 It's very lavendery and I think that tastes just like an extra honey-like honey.
 It is amazing.
 Every once in a while I stir it, because the lavender buds tend to float on top.